 2) High Dynamic Range (HDR)

-By definition, HDR is the concept that a display panel can produce more shades of luminance between the darkest and brightest areas of an image.
+By definition, HDR is the concept that a display panel can produce more shades of luminance (brightness) between the darkest and brightest areas of an image.

-HDR is making its way to mainstream in the same fashion as 4K UHD with content being offered by services like Youtube, Netflix or Amazon Video as well as through the latest game consoles.
+HDR is making its way to the mainstream in the same fashion as 4K UHD with content being offered by services like Youtube, Netflix or Amazon Video as well as through the latest game consoles.

 3) Smart TV functionality

 Since the shift to interconnectivity between televisions and the Internet, smart TVs have been around for several years now.
-Do to this, 4K UHD models have become followed the standard to ship with smart TV functionality from the start.
+Due to this, 4K UHD models have become followed the standard to ship with smart TV functionality from the start.

-These smart TV capabilities will allow you to access streaming services like Netflix, Hulu, Amazon Instant Video, Crackle and more.
-In some cases, you can even surf the web, see the weather predictions or browse your Facebook feed.
+These smart TV capabilities will allow you to access streaming services like Netflix, Hulu, Amazon Instant Video, Crackle, and more.
+In some cases, you can even surf the web, see the weather predictions, or browse your Facebook feed.

-At the 70-inch TV size, you will almost always find these 4K models shipping with integrated Smart TV technology so be sure to verify this before buying.
+At the 70-inch TV size, you will almost always find these 4K models shipping with integrated Smart TV technology, so be sure to verify this before buying.

 4) High Refresh Rate

 A display panel's “refresh rate” is defined as how often the TV changes the image or ‘frame' on the screen.
 This means a 60Hz panel will change 60 times per second.
-The higher the number, theoretically the better the performance will be especially with fast motion like sports or gaming as you decrease the level of visible motion blur.
+The higher the number, theoretically the better the performance will be primarily with fast motion like sports or gaming as you decrease the level of visible motion blur.

-You'll want to try to purchase a model with a high refresh rate such as 120Hz which is fairly common at the 70-inch size.
+You'll want to try to purchase a model with a high refresh rate such as 120Hz which is relatively common at the 70-inch size.
 Ideally, you'd like to choose a model with a 240Hz refresh rate although this is not commonly offered in 4K models and more common in 1080P versions at this time.